 Preserving the Legacy of Fastpitch Softball

-To acknowledge the outstanding accomplishments of male and female individuals, teams, and sponsors associated with the sport of Fastpitch Softball and to preserve its legacy for years to come.
+To preserve and acknowledge the outstanding accomplishments of male and female individuals, teams, and sponsors associated with the sport of Fastpitch Softball and to preserve its legacy for years to come.

 We commit to serve and take care of each other and provide the highest quality of service to our organization and partners.